devcon24/devcon-site-initializers/documentation/workshop/11-navigation-menus/README.md

   ![03.png](images/03.png)

 8. Publish `DevCon Main` Master Page end export its definition.
-Navigate to `widgetInstances` again.
-You should see additional configuration property `siteNavigationMenuId` that specifies the Site Navigation Menu for the widget:
+Navigate to `widgetInstances` section.
+An additional configuration property `siteNavigationMenuId` should be added to specifies the Site Navigation Menu for the navigation widget:

 ```json
 {